benjaminfisher/tucker-maxon/README.md

 * Benjamin
 	* Added git deploy on tmos.benjaminjfisher.com
+	* Ingnoring data directory in the Git Repo
-	* Removed data/users from the Git Repo.
-New users on the staging server will need to be added via CMS
+		* New users on the staging server will need to be added via CMS
+		* New pages and page content will need to be added via the CMS
+	* Updated Get Simple to Version 3.1 (now a stable release) and removed Innovation and Cardinal themes